ait-energy/iesopt-project-template/README.md

 and answer the questions in the terminal.
 For example, if you execute the command in `C:\Users\username\dev`, the new project will automatically be created in `C:\Users\username\dev\your_project_name`.

 > [!CAUTION]
 > If you are using Windows, make sure to execute the above command in your `Git Bash`, by right-clicking inside your `dev` folder and selecting `Open Git Bash here`.
-Then just copy-paste the command above and hit `Enter`.
+Then just copy-paste (`Ctrl+V` might not work, you can always right click to paste via the context menu, or try `Shift+Ins`, in the `Git Bash`) the command above and hit `Enter`.

 ## Remarks